RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-12-Scrum-Misconceptions.md

 ---
 layout: post
 title:  "Making the Most Of Scrum: Avoid These Misconceptions"
 description: "After deep-diving into Scrum, I became aware of how some of the roles and events may be mis-conceived.
-A discussion with an Agile Coach then revealed more evidence that some things sometimes aren't done to get the most out of Scrum.
+A discussion with an Agile Coach then revealed more evidence that some things sometimes aren't being done to get the most out of Scrum.
 Read about them here."
 tags:
     - Scrum
     - Agile
 author: Richard Forshaw, Chris Kruppa
 ---

 Recently I performed a 'Deep Dive' into Scrum: its machinery, its purpose and its goals.
-Not long after, I was fortunate enough to have some conversations with an Agile Coach in Vietnam, Chris Kruppa of [Semdi](https://www.semdi.vn/), and we both agreed that there were a few things that are often mis-understood about Scrum or running agile teams.
+Not long after, I was fortunate enough to have some conversations with an Agile Coach in Vietnam, Chris Kruppa of [semdi](https://www.semdi.vn/), and we both agreed that there were a few things that are often mis-understood about Scrum or running agile teams.
 This post describes two of them.
-Check out the other two misconceptions on the [Semdi Blog](https://www.semdi.vn/2022/12/making-the-most-of-scrum-avoid-these-misconceptions/)!
+Check out the other two misconceptions on the [semdi Blog](https://www.semdi.vn/2022/12/making-the-most-of-scrum-avoid-these-misconceptions/)!

 ## The Daily Scrum is for Reporting